MiDataInt/mdi-container-builder/README.md

 bash ~/mdi-container-builder/prepare-public-ami.sh
 ```

-If the sequence above was followed, and no other manipulations were done to
-a running instance, there will be no other keys or access tokens on the disk
+If the sequence above was followed, there will be no other keys or access
-to be copied into the image.
+tokens on the disk to be copied into the image.

-It is also critical to note that once the above commands are executed, the
+Once the commands above are executed, the
-instance from which the Tier 2 AMI is to be created will not be accessible
+instance from which the AMI is created will not be accessible
-if it is stopped and restarted.
-However, a new instance can always be launched
-from the saved AMI.
+after it is stopped - just launch a new instance from the saved AMI.

 ### Save the AMI